palonso/manymusic-mtg-jamendo/README.md

 2. start the app: `streamlit run manymusic-viz.py`

-3. The streamlit app will generate JSON file with the candidate MTG Jamendo ids for the ManyMusic dataset.
+3. The streamlit app will generate JSON file `data/clean_tids.json` with the candidate MTG Jamendo ids for the ManyMusic dataset.
 The resulting ids are randomly sampled from a pool of valid ids created with several filter staged where the threshold can be updated by the user.

+4. Run `clustering.py` to generate a dictionary of tids sampled by applying clustering to the tracks belonging to the different genres.

+5. Run `postprocess.py` to generate a tsv combining several output jsons.
+Optionally, the resulting dataset can be split into equally sized chunks.